 - Guidance and articulation for continued student success

 - Seamless curriculum coordination and multiple intelligences considerations for every ability level and through all grades

-- Reading Olympics, "Book It", and D.E.A.R.
-Literacy Programs that encourage the love of reading
+- Reading Olympics, “book It”, and D.E.A.R.
+Literacy Programs, Daily Five that encourage the love of reading.

-- Sunshine Math and Sum-It Math enrichment programs
+- Sunshine Math, Khan Academy, and Sum-It Math enrichment programs

 - Character Education program highlighted by monthly assemblies, student awards and spirit day themes

 - Spelling Bee

 - History Bee